-Printers, print the photos as small dots.
+Printers print the photos as small dots.
 The density is represented by these dots per inch or DPI.
 For photographs meant to be place in albums and for close viewing, 300 DPI is good.
-In other words, for printing a A4 size print which has to be seen at really close range, required resolution should be 2400 x 3600 pixels or 8.6 MP.
+In other words, for printing an A4 size print which has to be seen at really close range, required resolution should be 2400 x 3600 pixels or 8.6 MP.
 However since an A4 size print is usually seen from a little further distance, the resolution can be reduced a little without any noticeable impact on the print.
 The resolution for photographs on hoardings is sometimes 30 DPI or even less.

 For calculating the size of the image, divide the pixel count by resolution.
 Keep in mind however that most image sizes are given as horizontal and vertical pixel numbers and the resolution is usually given as diagonal density.
 For actual calculation, one has to go into mathematics….. and you thought that Pythagoras theorem was useless!
 Thankfully the printer and computer manufacturers have lately started quoting the resolution as horizontal and vertical resolution, making things easier.

 When the digital cameras were launched, the resolution or the number of pixels was very low.
 This was the limiting factor when it came to printing images.
-With advancement in technology the pixel density on the sensors kept increasing and also the sensor sizes.
+With the advancement in technology the pixel density on the sensors kept increasing and also the sensor sizes.
 This led to a perception that a camera with higher pixels (or Megapixels, each mega is 1 million pixels) is better.
 A camera with a sensor that was larger than the predecessor model without any other changes had a higher resolution.
 The perception was therefore justified to some extent.
 There were however limitations to the largest size within a specific budget and physical camera size.
 So the way out was to increase the number of pixels per inch or the density of pixels.
 This has its own challenges.
 If there are two sensors of the same physical size but of different pixel densities, the one with higher pixel density will be prone to more electronic noise, if everything else is kept the same.

 Megapixels and sharpness